Happy Halloween, Loves ❤

-A 2.1 scale replica of the bell was cast as Bicentennial gift from the American Legion.
+There is another bell – a 2.1 scale replica of the bell was cast as Bicentennial gift from the American Legion.
 This bell is placed opposite the Union Station in Washington.
 This one you can touch.

 If you love art, Philly is the place for you.
 The city has plenty of open to public art installations.
 Starting at the airport, it’s there’s a visual surprise at every turn.
 The crochet cakes by Melissa Maddonni Haims are the funnest bit of art I’ve come across.
 Whether you are dashing across the airport to make it to your flight, or simply waiting at the terminal for your flight to be announced, these cakes are bound to turn heads.Next door to the popular Love Fountain, is ‘Your Move’.
 This installation scatters super-sized board game pieces all across the Municipal Services Building plaza.
 Although you cannot move the pieces around, it is still fun to pose with them.